-Clutch Bag | Leather | Mitjili Napurrula | Cream
+Clutch Bag | Leather | Mitjili Napurrula | black on white

 These beautiful leather clutch bags are all individually embroidered with the art of an Australian Aboriginal artist, through a cross cultural project representing both Aboriginal and Kashmiri artists using the handicraft - Kashida, that Kashmiris have developed over many generations.
 Featuring bright fabric lining, a zip pocket inside and a wrist strap to leave your hands free.
 Big enough to fit your phone and purse, but still small and convenient.